-One laboratory-confirmed influenza outbreak was reported during Week 44.
-To date, one laboratory-confirmed influenza outbreak has been reported to CDPH during the 2023-2024 season.
+Three laboratory-confirmed influenza outbreaks were reported during Week 48.
+To date, five laboratory-confirmed influenza outbreaks have been reported to CDPH during the 2023-2024 season.

 Figure 9.
 Number of Laboratory-confirmed Influenza-associated Outbreaks by Week of First Onset, 2022-2024 Season to Date